FridayDai/windows/README.md

   	 ```
       cd /etc
       sudo vim launchd.conf
-      # added the following line to it
+      # add the following line to it
       # your-JRuby-Path should be like: ~/.rbenv/shims/jruby
       setenv PATH /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:your-JRuby-Path
       # restarted your machine so that the new launchd config would take effect